-Staff requested that Hess Energy Marketing, LLC ("HEM") provide hard copies of Hess Corporation's ("Hess's") Financial Fitness documentation to supplement HEM's application for an electric generation supplier ("EGS") license.
-To comply with this request, HEM submits Hess's 10Q and Annual Report, which includes a copy of its 10K.
+In addition, staff requested that HEM provide hard copies of Hess Corporation's ("Hess's") Financial Fitness documentation.
+In response to this request, HEM submits as Attachment B Hess's 10Q and Annual Report, which includes a copy of its 10K.
 While hard copies of the documentation are provided to the Commission, others may access the information at http://phx.corporate-ir.net/phoenix.zhtml?c=101801&p=irol-sec.